-Today I’m sharing a family favorite recipe; Beef and Broccoli, which appeared in my last book, Come Home To Supper.
-This is another case where we had takeout, loved it, and I said “Hey, I can make that cheaper at home!”
+Today I’m sharing a family favorite recipe: beef and broccoli stir fry, which first appeared in my last book, Come Home To Supper.
+This is another case where we had takeout, loved it, and I said, “Hey, I can make that cheaper at home!”

 My one warning about this dish is that it is incredibly filling and slightly addictive.
 So while you won’t be able to eat all you think you will eat, you will wake up the next morning wanting some more so it all works out.

 Fortunately, it’s super quick and easy to make, so you can make this Chinese beef and broccoli recipe again and again guilt-free.
 The ingredients are also super simple.
 All you need is some tender beef, soy sauce, cornstarch, minced garlic, and fresh broccoli florets.
 With a little prep and cook time, this will be ready in just 30 minutes.
 I love weeknight dinners like this and luckily so does my family!

 - Fresh broccoli

 - Soy sauce (low sodium soy sauce is fine)

 - Black pepper